aragon/network/implementation-spec.md

 - Controlling the ANT contract: The Network will take over governance of the modifiable parameters of the ANT contract (currently controlled by the Aragon Community Multisig).
 - Controlling certain aragonPM repos: The Network will take over governance of certain aragonPM repos hosting critical infrastructure for the Aragon Network (currently controlled by Aragon One).
 - Controlling certain ENS names: The Network will take over governance of certain ENS names (currently controlled by the Aragon Association).
+- Conviction voting: Proposals will earn "conviction" weighted by token weight and time, introducing changes gradually and on a rolling basis rather than using the time-boxed voting method implemented by the Disputable Voting app.
 - Locked voting: ANT holders will have to lock their ANT for a specified period of time to be eligible to vote on proposals.
 - Voting rewards: ANT holders who participate in Network votes will be financially compensated for their efforts.
 Rewards could be determined by a specific participation rate target and adjusted upward or downward until the target is met.
 - Secret ballot: In the current implementation, votes are publicly linked to voter addresses during and after the vote.
 The Network could adopt secret ballot technology to protect voter privacy and protect against collusion and bribery.
 - Court Governor: This app provides granular control over the governance parameters of Aragon Court contracts and their modifiable parameters.
-For example, updating the “Modify Final round fees reduction percentage” setting would require the use of Voting 2 while updating the “Juror fee” setting would require the use of Voting 1.
+For example, updating the “Modify Final round fees reduction percentage” setting would require the use of Disputable Voting 2 while updating the “Juror fee” setting would require the use of Disputable Voting 1.